opencog/atomspace/examples/pattern-matcher/README.md

 introduction to the various features and functions in the AtomSpace itself.
 This will make the examples here much easier to understand.

+Many of the examples assume that you are cutting and pasting from the example to the guile prompt.
+You might find it easier to bulk-load the example, `(load-from-path "some-example.scm")` and then bounce around inside of it.

 Basic Examples
 --------------
 The first four examples provide a basic introduction to basic